Support for PDA adults

 Identifying with others’ experiences

-There are three books written by adult PDAers: PDA by PDAers, The PDA Paradox and Pathological Demand Avoidance Explained and several advocates share information online.
+There are several books written by adult PDAers and several advocates share information online.

 The PDA Society has compiled pages about Adult Life with PDA as well as a series of case studies.